meganfung38/Sales_Agreement_DATACLEAN/README.md

 **ADDITIONAL COMMENTS**
 - you will get a 'FutureWarning' when the program is running.
 This can be ignored-- allow the program to run until processed with exit code 0.
 - cleaned.xlsx will be created locally in the project directory of this program automatically
+- functions should be used one at a time for best results-- I used same_left_right, propagate_right, and then choose_date